maptv/decalendar/docs/decalendar.md

 To avoid any confusion between the two, we can say "`Day 5`" to mean the date when 5 days have passed this year or `Day 0` to mean the first day of the year (`doty`).
 This is like the use of the term "day zero" in other contexts, such as epidemiology.
 The analogous term for times is `Dot`.
 The word `Dot` conveys that at its core `Declock` is a system built on fractional days expressed as decimal numbers.
 The 5 in `Dot 5` can be thought of as a number after a decimal (0.5) or a numerator (⁵/₁₀), either way it means noon, the time when half the day has passed.

-The analogy to decimals or fractions is important, because it explains why adding a zero at the end a time does not change the time, only the implied precision.
-Providing only a single digit for a `Declock` time indicates that the time is approximate to within 5% of the day.
-Every additional digit we add decreases the error tolerance 10-fold.
-For example, `Dot 5` and `Dot 500` both mean noon, but `Dot 5` implies that any time between `Dot 450` and `Dot 549` is close enough to noon, while `Dot 500` narrows the acceptable range to any time between `Dot 495` and `Dot 504`.
+The analogy to decimals or fractions is important, because it explains why adding a zero at the end a time does not change the time,  only the implied duration.
+Providing only a single digit for a `Declock` time indicates that the duration is expected to be 10% of the day.
+Every additional digit we add decreases the implied duration 10-fold.
+For example, `Dot 5` and `Dot 50` both mean noon, but `Dot 5` implies that the duration will be an interval starting at `Dot 5` and ending before `Dot 6`, whereas the interval represented by `Dot 50` ends before `Dot 51`.

-### Precision

-If we really want to insist on punctuality, we could include up to 5 digits in the time.
-Specifying a time with more than 5 digits is possible, and may be useful for scientific or technical purposes, but it is analogous to providing [extremely long GPS coordinates](https://xkcd.com/2170/), at some point the level of precision stops having relevance to daily life.
-If we want to strive for the highest level of precision possible, we can add the word "sharp" or the `#` symbol to the time.
-Saying "`5 Sharp`" or writing `5#` means as close as possible to noon.
-We can only add `#` to a time, so there is no need say "`Dot 5 Sharp`" or write `.5#`.

 ### Context clues